-- i) To understand the concept, types and significance of individual differences. - ii) To acquire knowledge of the heredity influences on growth and development. - iii) To acquire knowledge of environmental influences on growth & development. - iv) To acquire knowledge of the differences between the heredity and environmental influences on human growth and development. - v) To develop an understanding of relevance of heredity and environment. - vi) To develop an understanding of the concept and importance of maturation. - vii) To acquire knowledge of the relevance of maturation in growth & development. - 4.1 Individual differences concept and types, significance of study of individual Differences - 4.2 Heredity and Environment meaning and difference, Relevance in Education - 4.3 Maturation meaning and importance, Relevance in Education
+- i) To understand the concept, types and significance of individual differences. - ii) To acquire knowledge of the heredity influences on growth and development. - iii) To acquire knowledge of environmental influences on growth & development. - iv) To acquire knowledge of the differences between the heredity and environmental influences on human growth and development. - v) To develop an understanding of relevance of heredity and environment. - vi) To develop an understanding of the concept and importance of maturation. - vii) To acquire knowledge of the relevance of maturation in growth & development. - 4.1 Individual differences concept and types, significance of study of individual Differences - 4.2 Heredity and Environment meaning and difference, Relevance in Education - 4.3 Maturation meaning and importance, Relevance in Education i) To acquire knowledge of the educational implications of transfer of learning.

-Module 5: Practical Work in Educational Psychology: Module Objectives:
+Module 5: Practical Work in Educational Psychology:

-- i) To acquire knowledge of the educational implications of the learning curve - ii) To perform the experiment of the learning curve. - iii) To acquire knowledge of the educational implications of auditory distraction. - iv) To perform the experiment of auditory distraction. - v) To acquire knowledge of the educational implications of division of attention. - vi)To perform the experiment of division of attention. - vii) To acquire knowledge of the educational implications of extrinsic motivation. - viii) To perform the experiment of extrinsic motivation.
+- ii) To perform the experiment of transfer of learning, using 'cup and ball' method. - iii) To acquire knowledge of the educational implications of the learning curve - iv) To perform the experiment of the learning curve. - v) To acquire knowledge of the educational implications of auditory distraction.

+vi) To perform the experiment of auditory distraction.

+vii) To acquire knowledge of the educational implications of division of attention.

+- viii)To perform the experiment of division of attention. - ix) To acquire knowledge of the educational implications of extrinsic motivation. - x) To perform the experiment of extrinsic motivation.